lex00-zz/nublar/python/flask/README.md

 Now that we have a snapshot ID, we can use it to create a new droplet.

+If you have a domain setup with Digital Ocean, you can use the [digitalocean_domain](https://www.terraform.io/docs/providers/do/r/domain.html) and [digitalocean_record](https://www.terraform.io/docs/providers/do/r/record.html) resources to point at the new droplet ip.
+This is not covered here, although Nginx is ready to answer to the domain as configured with `app_domain`.

 Follow these steps in the `infrastructure_management/terraform/digitalocean` folder:

+#### Terraform setup
 -   Initialize [Terraform](https://www.terraform.io/downloads.html) (first time only):

     ```sh